-Engage your students in advancing sustainability efforts at your school by participating in the Green Schools Quest GREEN SCHOOLS project-based challenge!
-Issued annually 🞑 by the U.S. Green Building Council-Missouri Gateway Chapter, the Green

-Schools Quest challenges PreK-12 schools to devise and implement the most creative, effective and no or low cost sustainable practices for their schools-all with the help of a Green Mentor.
+Engage your students in advancing sustainability efforts at your school by participating in the Green Schools Quest project-based challenge!
+Issued annually by the U.S. Green Building Council-Missouri Gateway Chapter, the Green Schools Quest challenges PreK-12 schools to devise and implement the most creative, effective and no or low-cost sustainable practices for their schools all with the help of a Green Mentor.
 Each school forms a Green Team, which may be a single classroom, grade level, entire school, or student club.
 Teams then engage in their project from October through mid-March, documenting their work along the way, and submitting their project's process and impact at the conclusion for judging by an impartial panel.
 Cash awards and trophies are presented in Elementary, Middle, and High School categories.
 The Green Schools Quest requires only one member of a school's faculty to serve as their team's facilitator.
-Registration for both schools and mentors for the 2020-21 school year is open through September 15, 2020.
+Registration for the 2021-22 school year is open through September 15, 2021 for schools and August 31, 2021 for mentors.

-For more information regarding participation in the Green Schools Quest Program, contact USGBC-MO Gateway Chapter's Education and Green Schools Manager at usgbc-mogateway@mobot.org or (314) 577-0225.
+For more information regarding participation in the Green Schools Quest program, visit GreenSchoolsQuest.org or contact USGBC-MO Gateway Chapter's Education and Green Schools Manager at usgbc-mogateway@mobot.org or (314) 577-0225.